-Our supportive care team at NYU Langone’s Laura and Isaac Perlmutter Cancer Center provides treatment for any tumor- or treatment-related discomfort associated with pituitary cancer.
+The supportive care team at NYU Langone’s Perlmutter Cancer Center provides treatment for any tumor- or treatment-related discomfort associated with pituitary cancer.
 Pain management may include medication or integrative therapies.

 Our integrative health services include acupuncture, which may relieve tumor-related pain and fatigue caused by radiation therapy.
 Yoga and massage therapy can help reduce stress.

 Support groups and one-on-one counseling sessions with a psycho-oncologist, a healthcare provider who is trained to address the psychological needs of people with a pituitary tumor, are available at Perlmutter Cancer Center.
 Counseling can help manage any stress or anxiety you may be experiencing.

 Social workers are also available to help you address any financial matters, such as insurance reimbursement, which may arise during or after treatment.